BPC-157

 Molecular Weight: 1419.53 g/mol

-Stability: Lyophilized powder stable 24 months at -20°C. Reconstituted solution stable 30 days at 2-8°C. Tolerates up to 3 freeze-thaw cycles with <5% degradation (HPLC verified).Analytical Testing: HPLC purity (≥99%), ESI-MS identity confirmation, LAL endotoxin (<0.1 EU/mg), USP sterility, amino acid analysis.
+Stability: Lyophilized powder stable 24 months at -20°C. Solution stable 30 days at 2-8°C. Tolerates up to 3 freeze-thaw cycles with <5% degradation (HPLC verified).Analytical Testing: HPLC purity (≥99%), ESI-MS identity confirmation, LAL endotoxin (<0.1 EU/mg), USP sterility, amino acid analysis.
 Full COA provided per batch.

 This content was prepared for informational purposes based on published preclinical research.
 It does not constitute medical advice or product efficacy claims.